Sam Barry: Legacy

 A respected figure in basketball circles since his early years—Barry was one of the two officials who worked the 1923 Illinois high school basketball championship game—he served on many significant NCAA committees in his later years, and was a primary force in establishing such national playoffs as the NCAA basketball tournament and the College World Series.
 His teams' popularity spread to the playing field and court as well.
 In addition to the leading crowd of the 1941 college football season, his 1939-40 basketball team drew a record crowd when visiting Madison Square Garden.

-His accomplishments as a coach still stand today - his 40-game winning streak in basketball against UCLA, compiled from 1932 to 1942, and continued in 1946, stands as the longest winning streak by any coach against a single opponent in the history of college basketball.
+His accomplishments as a coach still stand today - his 40-game winning streak in basketball against UCLA, compiled from 1932 to 1942, and continued in 1946, stands as the second longest winning streak by any coach against a single opponent in the history of college basketball.
 Only two other coaches have duplicated his achievement of leading teams to both the Final Four and the College World Series.
 In 1966, he became a member of the charter class of inductees to the American Baseball Coaches Association Hall of Fame, and in 1978 he was elected to membership in the Naismith Memorial Basketball Hall of Fame.
 He was among the 2007 class of inductees to the USC Athletic Hall of Fame He was inducted into the Pac-12 Basketball Hall of Honor during the 2012 Pac-12 Conference men's basketball tournament, March 10, 2012.